1wheel/subway-parse/marey/3-parse-single/README.md

-015950_6 is a normal looking trip.
+`015950_6 `is a normal looking trip.
 The last stop is kind of weird but ends up looking okay in the end.

-043400_6..S02R has a huge delay at the start then runs express.
+`043400_6..S02R` has a huge delay at the start then runs express.
 It doesn't look like it was ever scheduled to run locally for those stops.

-084550_6 it looks like when trains are delayed, they travel time doesn't update until the train starts running again.
-Could exclude ticks where the first arrival time is past system time
+`084550_6` it looks like when trains are delayed, they travel time doesn't update until the train starts running again.
+It isn't clear if the train is sitting in the platform then or stuck in the tunnel.
+Could exclude ticks where the first arrival time is past system time...
+I think setting the first train's arrival time to the system time and removing subsequently schedules stops from the feed would be a good fix -- currently the first stop after a delay is filtered out since system time passes arrival time on its last update.

 TODO